vipulyaara/Foodie/README.md

 * Not enough tests.
 Lack of time.

 Please help yourself with the app and the code.
-I would appreciate a thorough read of the code and would love to discuss the goods and bads of the architecture.
+I would appreciate a thorough read of the code and would love to discuss the architecture.

 </br></br>